What Is Business Intelligence?

 ETL (extract, transform, load)

-As they’re accessible and easy-to-understand, dashboards and visualisations are the most popular type of business intelligence solution.
-Giving you the ability to tell a story about your operational performance using data, visualisations are an ideal way to communicate the importance of business intelligence to your wider workforce, many of whom may not have the necessary technical know-how to decipher raw internal data.
+As they’re accessible and easy-to-understand, dashboards and visualizations are the most popular type of business intelligence solution.
+Giving you the ability to tell a story about your operational performance using data, visualizations are an ideal way to communicate the importance of business intelligence to your wider workforce, many of whom may not have the necessary technical know-how to decipher raw internal data.

 We can help